microsoft/aksworkshop/_entries/02-03 challenge3.md

 The fulfillorder container must be deployed as an internal only API.
 This container will fulfill orders and output orders for future batch processing.
-The log files from all instances of order fulfillment must be written to a single location that also enables staff to inspect the log files without interacting with Kubernetes.
+The order transaction files from all instances of order fulfillment must be written to a single location that also enables staff to inspect the log files without interacting with Kubernetes.